-Puppet logs for Windows agent
+Puppet on Windows

 To use Puppet on a Windows machine, you will need to install the Puppet agent software on the machine.
 This can be done manually or by using a package manager like Chocolatey.